-Further information on resource capability for this strategy is shown in Appendix I.
+Information on resource capability for this strategy is shown in Appendix I.

-Table 12-3: Implementation guidance - oiled wildlife response
+Table 12-5: Implementation guidance - oiled wildlife first strike response

-Action Consideration Responsibility Complete Stage 1: Stage 1: Initial wildlife assessment and notifications Personnel conducting monitor and evaluate activities shall report wildlife sightings in or near the spill trajectory (including those contacted with hydrocarbons or at risk of contact) and report them to the IMT within two hours of detection Record all reports of wildlife potentially impacted and impacted by spill.
-Record reports on: + location + access + number + species + condition of impacted animals (if available) Surveillance personnel Initial Actions If wildlife are sighted and are at risk of contact (or have been contacted), initiate oiled wildlife response by contacting AMOSC Duty Manager and DBCA State Duty Officer and NT DEPWS (who will then activate their respective Oiled Wildlife Advisors) Obtain approval from IC prior to activating AMOSC Oiled Wildlife Advisor and/or Control Agency Oiled Wildlife Advisor DoT will be the Control Agency for OWR in State waters and NT IMT will be the Control Agency in NT waters.
-Environmental Team Leader Notify DAWE if there is a risk of death or injury to a protected species (including Matters of National Environmental Significance [MNES]) Refer to Table 7-1 for reporting requirements A list of MNES is provided in the Existing Environment Section of the EP (Section 3) Environmental Team Leader Review all wildlife reports from surveillance or opportunistic activities and contact personnel who made the reports (if possible) to confirm information collected Environmental Team Leader Wildlife Division Coordinator
+Action Consideration Responsibility Complete Initial wi Idlife assessment and notifications Personnel conducting monitor and evaluate activities shall report wildlife sightings in or near the spill trajectory (including those contacted with hydrocarbons or at risk of contact) and report them to the IMT within two hours of detection.
+Record all reports of wildlife potentially impacted and impacted by spill.
+Record reports on: + Location + Access + Number + Species + Condition of impacted animals (if available).
+Surveillance personnel Initial Actions + If wildlife is sighted and are at risk of contact (or have been contacted), initiate wildlife response by notifying AMOSC Duty Manager, and + if in State waters also notify DCBA State Duty Officer (who will then activate their respective Oiled Wildlife Advisers).
+Obtain approval from IC prior to activating AMOSC Oiled Wildlife Adviser.
+DoT will be the Control Agency for OWR in State waters.
+Environment Unit Leader Notify Department of Agriculture, Water and the Environment if there is a risk of death or injury to a protected species (including Matters of National Environmental Significance [MNES]).
+Refer to Table 7-1 for reporting requirements.
+A list of MNES is provided in the Existing Environment section of the EP (Section 3).
+Environment Unit Leader Review all wildlife reports from surveillance or opportunistic activities and contact personnel who made the reports (if possible) to confirm information collected.
+Environment Unit Leader Wildlife Response Branch Director

 Action Consideration Responsibility Complete Use information from initial assessments to prepare an Operational NEBA.
-Use this information to help determine: Initial OWR Response Level (1 to 6), as defined in the WA OWRP.
-Oiled wildlife response activities can cause additional stress and mortality on individuals than oil pollution alone.
-The Environmental Team Leader and Wildlife Division Coordinator will determine via an Operational NEBA whether capture and cleaning of oiled wildlife will result in a net environmental benefit.
-This may be done in consultation with the Control Agency and AMOSC Oiled Wildlife Advisors and any SME's as relevant (if available, but an Operational NEBA should not be delayed if they are not immediately available) Environmental Team Leader Wildlife Division Coordinator Wildlife Branch Director Stage 2: Mobilisation of wildlife resources Determine resources required to undertake Stage 3: Wildlife Reconnaissance and provide list to Logistics Section Confirm best reconnaissance platform (e.g. vessel, aerial, shoreline).
-Consider ability to share resources (e.g. Shoreline Clean-up Assessment Teams, Monitor and Evaluate activities) Wildlife Division Coordinator Wildlife Reconnaissance Officer AMOSC OWA Determine number of Oiled Wildlife Responders and IMT Wildlife related positions required based on the likely number of oiled wildlife and arrange access to resources via AMOSC, DBCA and/or DEPWS Consider need for veterinary care Wildlife Division Coordinator Logistics Team Leader AMOSC OWA DBCA OWA NT OWA Commence mobilisation of equipment (including adequate PPE) and personnel to required location/s Wildlife Logistics Officer Contact OSRL to activate Sea Alarm if additional support is likely to be required to sustain an ongoing OWR Environmental Team Leader
+Use this information to help determine: + initial OWR Response Level (1 to 6), refer to Table 12-3 + if OWR activities are likely to result in a net environmental benefit.
+Oiled wildlife response activities such as hazing and pre- emptive capture can cause additional stress and mortality on individuals than oil pollution alone.
+The Environment Unit Leader and Wildlife Response Branch Director will determine via an Operational NEBA whether strategies such as hazing/pre-emptive capture will result in a net environmental benefit.
+This may be done in consultation with the DCBA and AMOSC Oiled Wildlife Advisers and any Subject Matter Experts as relevant (if available, but an Operational NEBA should not be delayed if they are not immediately available).
+Environment Unit Leader If Wildlife Response Branch is activated: Wildlife Response Branch Director Mobilisation of wildlife resources Determine resources required to undertake wildlife reconnaissance and provide list to Logistics Section.
+Confirm best reconnaissance platform (e.g. vessel, aerial, shoreline).
+Consider ability to share resources (e.g. Monitor and Evaluate activities, Scientific Monitoring).
+AMOSC OWA If Wildlife Response Branch is activated: + Wildlife Response Branch Director + Wildlife Reconnaissance Officer Determine number of Oiled Wildlife Responders and IMT Wildlife related positions required based on the likely number of oiled wildlife and arrange access to resources via AMOSC and DBCA.
+Consider need for veterinary care.
+AMOSC OWA Logistics Section Chief If Wildlife Response Branch is activated: + Wildlife Response Branch Director State waters: + DBCA OWA

+Action Consideration Responsibility Complete Commence mobilisation of equipment (including adequate PPE) and personnel to required location/s.
+Logistics Section Chief Contact OSRL to activate Sea Alarm if additional support is likely to be required to sustain an ongoing OWR.
+Environment Unit Leader